Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering

 \subsection{Application to Experimental QENS Data}

 We have shown that to observe rotational anisotropy in benzene from a simulated QENS signal, it is necessary to have an $\omega$-dynamic range of $\qtyrange{\pm0.75}{\pm1.25}{\milli\electronvolt}$ and to minimise the presence of coherent scattering.
 This dynamic range exceeds that of the IRIS instrument with the PG 002 analyser crystal, and, as shown in \cref{fig:structure}, it is not possible to remove coherent scattering from this signal.
 Therefore, we measured the QENS at the LET instrument (ISIS Neutron and Muon Source) in the polarisation analysis configuration using incident energies of \qtylist{1.97;3.60}{\milli\electronvolt}, this data was rebinned and truncated to give an $\omega$-dynamic range of $\qty{\pm1.25}{\milli\electronvolt}$~\cite{Nilsen2017}.
 We chose the largest $\omega$-dynamic range to account for the possibility of faster spinning that was observed in simulation.
 Polarisation analysis allows for the decomposition of the total dynamic structure factor into its individual components; this means that the Bayesian evidence for the two analysis models can be found given the purely incoherent data.
-There was strong support for the more complex anisotropic model, with a log-Bayesian evidence of $-2874.3\unskip$, compared to $-3032.8\unskip$ for the isotropic model. \cref{fig:qens} compares the $Q$-dependent anisotropic model with the measured LET data at each incident energy, showing strong agreement between the two; the ratio between the model and the experiment shows noise, with no structuring present in the error (see~\ref{sec:model_fit} for analysis details).
+There was strong support for the more complex anisotropic model, with a log-Bayesian evidence of $-2874.3\unskip$\unskip \unskip , compared to $-3032.8\unskip$\unskip \unskip for the isotropic model, given the noisy experimental data. \cref{fig:qens} compares the $Q$-dependent anisotropic model with the measured LET data at each incident energy, showing strong agreement between the two (this is further compared with the lower-evidence isotropic model in Figs. \ref{fig:si_model360_fit} \& \ref{fig:si_model197_fit}); the ratio between the model and the experiment shows noise, with no structuring present in the error (see~\ref{sec:model_fit} for analysis details).